ccdc06/metadata/FAQ.md

 You can also use [this tool](https://github.com/ccdc06/tidy) that does exatctly that (Windows users will most likely want to download and run the `ccdc06-tidy-windows-amd64.exe` binary from the [latest release](https://github.com/ccdc06/tidy/releases/latest))

-# Where are the Koharu/Anchira batches between id 15000 and 22000?
+# Where are the Schale/Anchira batches between id 15000 and 22000?

-Koharu once uploaded a big batch of almost 9k files from [https://panda.chaika.moe](panda.chaika.moe).
+Schale once uploaded a big batch of almost 9k files from [https://panda.chaika.moe](panda.chaika.moe).
 This batch is located between ids 14263 and 23248.
 Since this batch includes censored, non-english and poorly/machine translated galleries, this whole batch was skipped.

 If there is something worth keeping in this range, I can include it manually on request (as long as it is oficially uncensored and has good quality english translation).